ksonnet/ksonnet-lib/docs/TUTORIAL.md

 # Tutorial

+The **ksonnet** [readme][readme]
-The *ksonnet* readme shows you how to cretate a default `deployment.json` file that lets you deploy an nginx container to an existing Kubernetes cluster.
-This tutorial shows you:
+shows you how to create a default
+`deployment.json` file that lets you deploy an nginx container to an existing Kubernetes cluster.
+This tutorial shows you how to:

-* How to modify the deployment using *ksonnet* definitions
+* Modify the deployment using **ksonnet** definitions
-* How to define other Kubernetes objects
+* Define other Kubernetes objects
-* How to use mixins to develop complex configurations
+* Work with mixins to develop complex configurations

+## Prerequisites

-This tutorial assumes that
+This tutorial assumes that you have performed the following tasks.
+For details, see the [readme][readme].

+* Installed **Jsonnet**
+* Cloned the **ksonnet** repository locally
+* Installed and configured the VisualStudio Code extension (optional)
+* Created a test Kubernetes cluster

 ## Modify the default deployment

-*ksonnet* lets you configure or modify any Kubernetes object.
-For example, to customize the default `nginx` deployment, you can write the following:
+**ksonnet** lets you configure or modify any Kubernetes object.
+For example, to customize the default `nginx` deployment, you can write:

 ```c++
 local kubeCore = import "../../kube/core.libsonnet";